Thai language: Classification

-Standard Thai is classified as one of the Chiang Saen languages—others being Tai Lanna, Southern Thai and numerous smaller languages, which together with the Northwestern Tai and Lao-Phutai languages, form the Southwestern branch of Tai languages.
+Standard Thai is classified as one of the Chiang Saen languages—others being Northern Thai, Southern Thai and numerous smaller languages, which together with the Northwestern Tai and Lao-Phutai languages, form the Southwestern branch of Tai languages.
 The Tai languages are a branch of the Kra–Dai language family, which encompasses a large number of indigenous languages spoken in an arc from Hainan and Guangxi south through Laos and Northern Vietnam to the Cambodian border.

 Standard Thai is the principal language of education and government and spoken throughout Thailand.
 The standard is based on the dialect of the central Thai people, and it is written in the Thai script.

 History

-According to a Chinese source, during the Ming Dynasty, Yingya Shenglan (1405–1433), Ma Huan reported on the language of the Hsien Lo, saying that it somewhat resembled the local patois as pronounced in Guangdong Thai has undergone various historical sound changes.
+Thai has undergone various historical sound changes.
 Some of the most significant changes occurred during the evolution from Old Thai to modern Thai.
 The Thai writing system has an eight-century history and many of these changes, especially in consonants and tones, are evidenced in the modern orthography.

+Early spread

+According to a Chinese source, during the Ming dynasty, Yingya Shenglan (1405–1433), Ma Huan reported on the language of the Xiānluó (暹羅) or Ayutthaya Kingdom, saying that it somewhat resembled the local patois as pronounced in Guangdong Ayutthaya, the old capital of Thailand from 1351 - 1767 A.D., was from the beginning a bilingual society, speaking Thai and Khmer.
+Bilingualism must have been strengthened and maintained for some time by the great number of Khmer-speaking captives the Thais took from Angkor Thom after their victories in 1369, 1388 and 1431.
+Gradually toward the end of the period, a language shift took place.
+Khmer fell out of use.
+Both Thai and Khmer descendants whose great-grand parents or earlier ancestors were bilingual came to use only Thai.
+In the process of language shift, an abundance of Khmer elements were transferred into Thai and permeated all aspects of the language.
+Consequently, the Thai of the late Ayutthaya Period which later became Ratanakosin or Bangkok Thai, was a thorough mixture of Thai and Khmer.
+There were more Khmer words in use than Tai cognates.
+Khmer grammatical rules were used actively to coin new disyllabic and polysyllabic words and phrases.
+Khmer expressions, sayings, and proverbs were expressed in Thai through transference.

+Thais borrowed both the Royal vocabulary and rules to enlarge the vocabulary from Khmer.
+The Thais later developed the royal vocabulary according to their immediate environment.
+Thai and Pali, the latter from Theravada Buddhism, were added to the vocabulary.
+An investigation of the Ayutthaya Rajasap reveals that three languages, Thai, Khmer and Khmero-Indic were at work closely both in formulaic expressions and in normal discourse.
+In fact, Khmero-Indic may be classified in the same category as Khmer because Indic had been adapted to the Khmer system first before the Thai borrowed.